springfall2008/batpred/README.md

 - Add https://github.com/springfall2008/batpred as a custom repository of type 'AppDaemon'
 - Click on the Repo and Download the app

-> After an update with HACS you may need to reboot AppDaemon as it sometimes reads the config wrongly during the update
+> After an update with HACS you may need to reboot AppDaemon as it sometimes reads the config wrongly during the update (If this happens you will get a template configuration error).

 - Edit in HomeAssistant config/appdaemon/apps/predbat/config/apps.yml to configure
+   - You must delete the 'template: True' line in the configuration to enable Predbat once you are happy with your configuration
    - Note that future updates will not overwrite apps.yml, but you may need to copy settings for new features across manually

 ### Predbat manual install